 F3 facilitates construction of both simple and complex products from a set of fundamental, modular, and generic building blocks.
 By describing all trades in terms of their fundamental obligations and rights, trades, hybrids, and multi-asset and multi-currency portfolios can be represented completely generically.
 New structures can be engineered quickly and effectively without writing new code, delivering a future-proof solution.

-This modularity also plays a role in FINCAD’s stable and mature implementation of auto-differentiation, enabling analytic first order sensitivity for the calculation of Greeks and basis point sensitivities.
+This modularity also plays a role in FINCAD’s stable and mature implementation of algorithmic differentiation, Universal Algorithmic Differentiation™, enabling almost instantaneous calculation of Greeks and basis point sensitivities for accurate hedging.

 Separation of concepts

 In F3, separating the concepts of a product, the market data model, and the numerical method of valuation produces a large degree of flexibility.
 This abstraction of concepts enables users to describe any structure and value it quickly and effectively.

 Because there is a definitive line between a model (set of modeling assumptions and market data) and the product (payoff) being valued, the same model can be reused to value a variety of different products and a given product can be reused for a variety of different models, saving time and resources.